-Researchers with an associated research project will have to submit a data access request by filling out a dedicated form available on EUCAIM webpage.
-In this case, the federated nodes (note that hospitals will always be asked for this decision) will have a period of 14 days to decide whether they accept or not the use of their data regarding a specific data access request, depending on their agreement with EUCAIM.
-In case that the data access request is based on the laws of the European Union concerning the reuse of health data, the refusal of the hospital may only be based on the absence of adequate requirements or safeguards in the request or on the existence of explicit restrictions on the use of the data laid down in its national law.
+Researchers with an associated research project will have to submit a data access request by filling out a dedicated form available on EUCAIM website.
+In this case, the federated nodes (hospitals will always be asked for this decision) will have a period of 14 days to decide whether they accept or not the use of their data regarding a specific data access request, depending on their agreement with EUCAIM.
+In case that the data access request is based on the laws of the European Union concerning the re-use of health data, the refusal of the hospital may only be based on the absence of adequate requirements or safeguards in the request or on the existence of explicit restrictions on the use of the data laid down in its national law.
 In cases of legal obligation of data sharing under European Union or national Law, the federated nodes will be notified.

-The onboarding process
+The onboarding process.
 Steps

-The onboarding process for data providers is the following (see Figure 2):
+The onboarding process for data holders is the following (see Figure 2):

-- 1. Initial contact (e.g. you will contact us directly at data@cancerimage.eu, or you will be contacted by our Evangelisation Team). - You will receive the onboarding invitation package, the form for the Expression of Interest and the Interoperability Checklist (described below, see Annex Expression of Interest letter and Annex Questionnaire for Data Warehouse architectures (interoperability checklist)).
+- 1. Initial contact (e.g. you will contact the EUCAIM team directly or by the website www.cancerimage.eur or by email contact@cancerimage.eu. - You will receive the onboarding invitation package, the form for the Expression of Interest and the Interoperability Checklist (described below, see Annex Expression of Interest Letter and Annex Questionnaire for Data Warehouse architectures (interoperability checklist)).
 The Engagement Team will follow your status and activities.